Probability Without Collapse

 So build the bridge deliberately, starting from the distinction that the whole of this volume runs on.

 Keep them apart and the probability problem changes shape.
-Before the measurement, “you will see spin-up” has no unconditional truth value — both successors exist, and each will see what he sees.
-What the world offers is branch-relative facts plus the Measure over branches; truth about outcomes, like truth everywhere, is conditional — here, conditional on a branch.
-Your uncertainty is therefore not ignorance of some hidden cosmic coin flip.
-It is self-locating uncertainty: certainty about the wavefunction, uncertainty about where in it you are about to be.
-And self-locating uncertainty is exactly the kind of thing Credence quantifies.
+Before the measurement, “you will see spin-up” has no unconditional truth value on the Everettian model — successor records exist for both nonzero alternatives.
+What the model offers is record-relative facts plus Measure over specified sectors; truth about outcomes, like truth everywhere, is conditional — here, conditional on a record.
+The proposed uncertainty is therefore not ignorance of some hidden cosmic coin flip but self-location within the represented structure.
+Whether that pre-observation attitude is genuine uncertainty remains a disputed premise, and Credence is the proposed way to represent it.

 The Regret Lemma